rottingresearch/linkrot/README.md

 ![linkrot logo](https://github.com/marshalmiller/linkrot/blob/6e6fb45239f8d06e89671e2ec68a11629747355d/branding/Asset%207@4x.png)
 # Introduction

-Scans pdfs for links written in plaintext and checks if they are active or returns an error code.
+Scans PDFs for links written in plaintext and checks if they are active or returns an error code.
 It then generates a report of its findings.
-Extract references (pdf, url, doi, arxiv) and metadata from a PDF.
+Extract references (PDF, URL, DOI, arXiv) and metadata from a PDF.

 Check out our sister project, [Rotting Research](https://github.com/marshalmiller/rottingresearch), for a web app implementation of this project.